Your firm’s documents are its most critical asset. They represent countless hours of work and hold sensitive client information.

 Start by listing your current pain points.
 Are you struggling with version control?
 Is finding client emails a time-consuming task?
 What does your ideal workflow look like?
 Answering these questions will help you create a checklist of must-have features.
 Think about where you want your firm to be in five years.
 The right system should be able to scale with you, not hold you back.

-Evaluate Your Integration Requirements
+Confirm Your Integration Requirements

 Your DMS doesn’t operate in a vacuum.
 It needs to communicate seamlessly with the other tools you rely on every day.
 Make a list of your essential software, like your practice management system, accounting software, and especially your email client.
 A system that integrates well creates a single source of truth and eliminates the need to jump between applications.